I would like to welcome you to St. James’ Church of England Primary School, Lower Darwen.

 We have adopted a creative approach to teach other areas of the curriculum.
 This has led to more exciting topics being covered, and an increase in the enthusiasm and enjoyment being experienced by pupils.

 Please do not drive into the school entrance or in front of the school gates when bringing or collecting children.
-This entrance needs to be lefty clear for emergency vehicles.
-Please park on Stopes Brow.
+This entrance needs to be left clear for emergency vehicles.
+If parking on Stopes Brow, please show courtesy to the residents when parking.

 Dogs should never be brought onto the school grounds, including the field.